ULL-ESIT-PL/babel-learning/src/manipulating-ast-with-js/README.md

-*I found that to generate a AST, a babel template is often simpler than to build it with the constructors (since they are much harder work) and also toMatchSnapshot the `parse` function (since the produced AST contains excessive information)*.
+*I found that to generate a AST, a babel template is often simpler than to build it with the constructors (since they are much harder work) and also than to use the `parse` function (since the produced AST contains excessive information)*.
 .